conduktor/conduktor-docs/docs/platform/monitoring/getting-started/create-alert.md

 ## Overview

 Our alerting solution will enable you to react to Kafka infrastructure and application irregularties.
-Currently, we integrate with **Slack** so that you can receive real-time notifications. // TODO Slack and Teams
+Currently, we integrate with **Slack** and **MS Teams** so that you can receive real-time notifications.

 If you require an additional integration, please [let us know](https://product.conduktor.help/tabs/1-in-development) so we can consider it.

-## Configure Slack
+## Configure the Integration

 From within Monitoring, navigagte to the **Alerts** tab.
-If you have not yet configured the Slack integration, then follow the link to set this up as a pre-requisite.
+If you have not yet configured an integration, then follow the link to set this up as a pre-requisite.

 If you have any issues with this process, please contact us through the chat box at the bottom of your window.

 ![monitoring-configure](/img/monitoring/monitoring-configure.png)

 ## Create an Alert

 ### Option 1: From the Alerts Tab

-Once you have configured Slack, click the **+ New Alert** button from within the **Alerts** tab.
+Once you have configured your integration, click the **+ New Alert** button from within the **Alerts** tab.

 Fill in the: